Changes to Drug Laws That Defendants Should Be Aware Of

-Even though Colorado has legalized marijuana, it is still possible to face various drug charges under the law.
+Even though Colorado has legalized marijuana, awareness of emerging drug abuse trends remains crucial, as it is still possible to face various drug charges under the law.
 Fortunately for many defendants, changes to the law in June of 2013 mean more defendants than ever will be given a second chance.
 The basic premise behind the changes to the law is to allow those who are arrested and facing felony charges the opportunity to face misdemeanor charges instead, which would give defendants a better chance at rehabilitation.
 While the law was passed with bipartisan support, it is not without its detractors.

 Drug charges are classified as either a felony offense or a misdemeanor offense.
 Prior to the new law, many drugs were classified as class three or class four felonies.
 The new classifications mean felony charges have four felony classes and two misdemeanor classes.
 The classes and penalties generally are: